Cardiff City F.C.: Foreign investment (2000–present)

-In December 2022, Cardiff City were issued a transfer embargo by Fifa, which was lifted in January 2023.
-The club are also appealing against an embargo from the English Football League which prevents them paying fees for players until May 2024.
+In December 2022, Cardiff City was issued with a transfer embargo by FIFA, which was lifted in January 2023.
+The club also appealed against an embargo from the English Football League which prevented it paying fees for players until May 2024.

-In March 2023, Cardiff City reported an operating loss of £29 million for the 2021-22 season.
+In March 2023, Cardiff City reported an operating loss of £29 million for the 2021–22 season.

-Support
+In June 2023, Erol Bulut was appointed as Cardiff manager.
+However, in September 2024, he was sacked, as Cardiff started the 2024/2025 Championship Season with six consecutive winless games.
+His replacement (and previous assistant manager), Omer Riza, lasted until April 2025.
+After this, Aaron Ramsey took charge on an interim basis until the end of the season.
+Later on, in April 2025, Cardiff City got relegated to League One.
+This led to the Supporters' Trust calling for an urgent meeting with Vincent Tan, saying "big changes are needed... to avoid a further downward spiral in the fortunes of the club" in an official statement.